pkofod/NLSolvers.jl/README.md

   Iterations:    18

 ```
-The interface is almost the same and the fact that the only extra step seems to be to wrap the objective in a problem type might make the problem types seem redundant.
-However, the problem types are useful when manifolds, bounds and constraints enter the picture.
+The problem types are especially useful when manifolds, bounds, and other constraints enter the picture.
 They make sure that there is only ever one initial argument: the objective or the problem definition.
 The functions `minimize(!)` are really shortcuts for unconstrained optimization.

+## Custom solve
+Newton methods generally accept a linsolve argument.

+## Preconditioning
+Several methods accept nonlinear (left-)preconditioners.
+A preconditioner is provided as a function that has two methods: `p(x)` and `p(x, P)` where the first prepares and returns the preconditioner and the second is the signature for updating the preconditioner.
+If the preconditioner is constant, both method
+will simply return this preconditioner.
+A preconditioner is used in two contexts: in `ldiv!(pgr, factorize(P), gr)` that accepts a cache array for the preconditioned gradient `pgr`, the preconditioner `P`, and the gradient to be preconditioned `gr`, and in `mul!(x, P, y)`.
+For the out-of-place methods (`minimize` as opposed to `minimize!`) it is sufficient to have `\(P, gr)` and `*(P, y)` defined.

+## Beware, chaotic gradient methods!
+Some methods that might be labeled as acceleration, momentum, or spectral methods can exhibit chaotic behavior.
+Please keep this in mind if comparing things like `DFSANE` with similar implemenations in other software.
+It can give very different results given different compiler optimizations, CPU architectures, etc. See for example https://link.springer.com/article/10.1007/s10915-011-9521-3 .